mrcnski/believeobey.live/about.md

 ## Printing

 These studies can be color-printed and/or saved to PDF.
 For best results, it is recommended to do this in a Chromium-based browser, such as Brave or Chrome.

+## Other Projects

+Some other projects by the author:

+- [scroll-search.com](https://scroll-search.com) — Search a database of ancient Biblical and apocryphal texts.
+- [smallcues.com](https://smallcues.com) — Daily prompts for self-improvement, delivered to your inbox.